investwithdg/preferredsolutionstransport/README.md

 Use the script in `scripts/test-api.sh` or test manually:

 1. Go to `/quote`, submit a request, then click Continue to Payment
 2. Complete Stripe test checkout (4242 4242 4242 4242)
 3. Return to `/thank-you`
 4. Visit `/dispatcher` and you should see a new order with `ReadyForDispatch`
+5. Assign an available driver to the order
+6. Visit `/driver`, select the assigned driver from the demo dropdown
+7. Verify you can see the assigned order and update its status
-5. In your Stripe CLI window, you should see `checkout.session.completed`
+8. In your Stripe CLI window, you should see `checkout.session.completed`

 ## 💰 Pricing Configuration